 3. Cold exposure helps overcome fears

 By training the body to deal with a stressful situation (ie. a cold immersion) in a controlled environment (such as a shower or a bath) we can reprogram our mind to deal with stressful situations which are out of our control.
-Our main tool in this process is our breath.
+Our main tool is our breath.
 Dealing with fear was the focus of a workshop I gave in 2017 to a group of actors.
-You can see footage from it in the video.